oeo/trk/README.md

 bucket(y) reporting.

 ## key concepts
-- events are recorded as objects requiring an `event` property
+- events are recorded as objects, the only requirement is that they have an `event` property
 - counters are modified on the fly into different areas as events come in
 - the granularity supported is _daily_
 - there are 4 types of recording configuration for events